rickalouani/Rancher-howto/README.md

 providers from a single UI.
 It also allows a user to import existing Kubernetes clusters as I will demonstrate later in the article.

-In the following pages I am going to demonstrate the power and friendliness of Rancher 2.0.
->>>>>>> 7b8f0e646da862934b784713c04a0125974db240
-I will use it to deploy a kubernetes cluster 4 different ways:

    1. RKE to build  on Google Cloud Platform  from scratch
    2. GKE (Google Kubernetes Engine) and importing the cluster to Rancher 2.0